Valeant slashes stake in Allergan after losing bid

-Valeant Pharmaceuticals International Inc (VRX.TO) said it cut its stake in Allergan Inc (AGN.N) to 0.1 percent, three days after Actavis Plc ACT.N trumped its offer for the Botox maker.
+Valeant Pharmaceuticals International Inc said it cut its stake in Allergan Inc to 0.1 percent from 9.7 percent, three days after Actavis Plc trumped its offer for the Botox maker.

 Pershing Square Capital Management informed Valeant that PS Fund 1 sold all of its 2.2 million shares in Allergan allocated to Valeant USA, Valeant said in a regulatory filing.